During the early stages of your business, it’s easy to get excited — you assume success is imminent.

 Success is a well-oiled, well-planned machine.
 Success takes years.
 But it is worthwhile if you put in the time to create the business (and life) you want.

-1. Visioning: Your Success Depends on Your Vision
+1. Visioning: Your Success Depends on It

 According to Ari Weinzweig, "A vision, quite simply, is a picture of what success will be at a particular time in the future."
 Weinzweig knows a thing or two about business visioning - he's grown his delicatessen into eight different businesses with about 500 employees.

 Visioning is creating the idea of what you want your business to be.
 What do you want?
 If your business could be anything - what would success look like?
 How to get success in business?.

 I'm asking you to dream.
 Dig deep.
 That requires introspection.